 Question: Is the CFRC program accredited so that I get CE credits for taking it?

-California: 40 hours: The Certified First Responder Counselor training program meets the qualifications for 40 hours of continuing education credit for LMFT's, LCSW's, LPCC's and LEP's as required by the California Board of Behavioral Sciences.
+California: 40 hours: Through a partnership with First Responder Wellness by Simple Recovery, the Certified First Responder Counselor training program meets the qualifications for 40 hours of continuing education credit for LMFT's, LCSW's, LPCC's and LEP's as required by the California Board of Behavioral Sciences.

 Other states: None (-0-) This training program is not currently approved as counseling license continuing education hours outside California.
 We are, however, submitting it for approval in all 50 states in the near future, and plan to have it recognized for CE in 2021.